Louis B. Kushner

 Louis Kushner’s concentration of practice is in the representation of executives, minority shareholders, and professionals such as attorneys, CPA’s, physicians, teachers and college/university professors with respect to their employment matters.

-Louis is an Elected Fellow of the College of Labor and Employment Lawyers, and he has been selected as one of the Best Lawyers in America in every edition of The Best Lawyers in America since its inception.
+Louis is an Elected Fellow of the College of Labor and Employment Lawyers, and he has been selected as one of the Best Lawyers in America in every edition of The Best Lawyers in America® since 1987.
 He was chosen as Best Lawyers’ 2010 Pittsburgh Labor and Employment Lawyer of the Year and as Best Lawyers’ 2015 Pittsburgh Mediation Lawyer of the Year.
 He has been named a Super Lawyer every year since 2005.
 In addition, he has been recognized as one of The Top 100 Pennsylvania Super Lawyers and one of the Top 50 Pittsburgh Super Lawyers.
 Louis is rated AV® Preeminent™ by Martindale Hubbell.
+Louis was listed in the 2020 and 2021 Lawdragon 500 Leading Plaintiff Employment Lawyers guides.
 Based on his reputation and experience, Louis is often asked to speak to bar association groups, universities, law schools and other professional and educational groups both nationally and internationally.
 He served as a member of the Board of Directors of the Pennsylvania Bar Institute, where he frequently volunteers as a speaker, course planner and as chairperson of its Employment and Labor Law Curriculum Advisory Committee.
 He was honored by the City of Pittsburgh by having October 28, 2008 declared by proclamation “Louis B. Kushner Day” in recognition of 40 years of service as a nationally distinguished Mediator and Labor and Employment attorney with the law firm Rothman Gordon and the Pittsburgh community.